wp-plugins/very-simple-signup-form/readme.txt

 == INSTALLATION ==
-After installation please add shortcode [signup] on your signup page for displaying the form.
+After installation go to Appearance > Widgets and add the widget to the sidebar.

-In this case messages will be send to email from admin (Settings > General).
+The form uses email from admin (set in Settings > General).

-If you want to use another email, use shortcode [signup email_to="your-email-here"].

-And if you want to use multiple email, use shortcode [signup email_to="first-email-here, second-email-here"].

-Note: the sidebar widget uses shortcode [signup].

 == Frequently Asked Questions ==
+= Can I still use the shortcode from version 1.0? =
+In version 1.1 I have adjusted plugin for use as widget only, because a signup form is mostly displayed in a sidebar.

+The shortcode for displaying form on page is still supported, but do not use shortcode + widget.

 = Are signups listed in my dashboard? =
 No, this plugin has no settingspage: new signups will be send to you by mail only.